hashicorp-services/tfm/README.md

 destinationToken="<user token from destination TFE/TFC with owner permissions>"
 ```

-<<<<<<< HEAD
 ## Workspace List
-As part of the HCL config file (`/home/user/.tfx.hcl`), a list of workspaces from the source TFE can be specified. `tfemigrate` will use this list when running `tfemigrate copy workspaces` and ensure the workspace exists or is created in the target.
+As part of the HCL config file (`/home/user/.tfm.hcl`), a list of workspaces from the source TFE can be specified. `tfm` will use this list when running `tfm copy workspaces` and ensure the workspace exists or is created in the target.

 ```hcl
 #List of Workspaces to create/check are migrated across to new TFC